-17 EXTRA-CONTRACTUAL LIABILITY
+17. EXTRA-CONTRACTUAL LIABILITY

-Each Bondholder hereby agrees that, upon the entry into force of the new book 6 on "extracontractual liability" (responsabilité extracontractuelle/buitencontractuelle aansprakelijkheid) of the Belgian Civil Code (through the Loi portant le livre 6 "La responsabilité extracontractuelle" du Code civil/Wet houdende boek 6 "Buitencontractuelle aansprakelijkheid" van het Burgerlijk Wetboek), the provisions of the new Article 6.3 of the Belgian Civil Code shall, to the maximum extent permitted by law, not apply under or in connection with these Conditions and the Guarantee and that it shall not be entitled to make any extra-contractual liability claim against the Issuer, the Guarantor or any auxiliary (auxiliaire/hulppersoon) within the meaning of Article 6.3 of the Belgian Civil Code of (any affiliate of) the Issuer or the Guarantor with respect to a breach of a contractual obligation under or in connection with these Conditions and the Guarantee, even if such breach of obligation also constitutes an extra-contractual liability.
+Each Bondholder hereby agrees that the provisions of Article 6.3 of the Belgian Civil Code shall, to the maximum extent permitted by law, not apply under or in connection with these Conditions and the Guarantee and that it shall not be entitled to make any extra-contractual liability claim against the Issuer, the Guarantor or any auxiliary (auxiliaire/hulppersoon) within the meaning of Article 6.3 of the Belgian Civil Code of (any affiliate of) the Issuer or the Guarantor with respect to a breach of a contractual obligation under or in connection with these Conditions and the Guarantee, even if such breach of obligation also constitutes an extra-contractual liability.

-18 GOVERNING LAW AND JURISDICTION
+18. GOVERNING LAW AND JURISDICTION

 - (a) Governing law: The Bonds and any non-contractual obligations arising out of or in connection with the Bonds are governed by, and will be construed in accordance with, Belgian law.
-For the avoidance of doubt, (i) the provisions of Articles 470-1 to 470-19 of the Luxembourg law of 10 August 1915 on commercial companies and (ii) the Luxembourg law of 6 April 2013 on dematerialised securities do not apply to the Bonds. - (b) Belgian courts: The courts of Brussels, Belgium have exclusive jurisdiction to settle any dispute arising out of or in connection with the Bonds (including a dispute regarding any non-contractual obligation arising out of or in connection with the Bonds).
+For the avoidance of doubt, the provisions of Articles 470-1 to 470-19 of the Luxembourg law of 10 August 1915 on commercial companies do not apply to the Bonds.
+No Bondholder may initiate proceedings against the Issuer based on Article 470-21 of the Luxembourg law of 10 August 1915 on commercial companies. - (b) Belgian courts: The courts of Brussels, Belgium have exclusive jurisdiction to settle any dispute arising out of or in connection with the Bonds (including a dispute regarding any non-contractual obligation arising out of or in connection with the Bonds).